ahstat/topography/README.md

 On the blog post, I also explain how to collect and pre-process data before applying this code.

-TODO.

-# The files have been reduced in size.
-You may want to get higher
-# resolution outputs by downloading directly raw files.

 **Some outputs**

 *World with 100m increase of the sea level*